Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-0.1.0/migration/migratingtomlapi.md

 - Errors for RPC postfix naming patterns don't show in your IDE.
 - MLAPI RPCs don't support arrays yet.
 - Client and Server have separate representations in UNet.
 UNet has a number of callbacks that don't exist for MLAPI.
-- Prefabs need to be added to the prefab registration list for MLAPI.
+- Prefabs need to be added to the Prefab registration list for MLAPI.
 - Connection callbacks don't happen in single player or host mode.
 - Matchmaking isn't available in MLAPI at this time.